Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 I made the switch to Visible because of a limited-time offer that gave me a $200 prepaid Mastercard for purchasing a new phone and transferring my number to the service.

-At the time that I signed up, there was a $100 offer if you brought your own device.
+When I signed up, there was a $100 offer if you brought your own device.

 Final Thoughts

 After reading my Visible review, I hope that you have more information to help you decide whether to switch to Visible or consider another wireless provider.
-Get started here.

-BOTTOM LINE: If your cell phone bill is too high, there are ways to lower it.
+Bottom line: If your cell phone bill is too high, there are ways to lower it.
 You just have to weigh the pros and cons.
 But don’t expect all the perks that a premium cell phone plan offers when you’re paying half the price.

 Have you switched to Visible or another low-cost carrier?
 Add your review in the comments below.

-I have the iPhone 12pro Max on Tmobiile using eSIM Apple you can have 2 lines on the eSIM but only one line can be in use at a time to use both at same time one must a eSIM the over a regular sim when both eSIM and the regular sim are in use at the same time the iPhone 12 only works on 4G LTE if use just one regular sim or eSIM then you can use the in 5G
+1. I have the iPhone 12pro Max on Tmobiile using eSIM Apple you can have 2 lines on the eSIM but only one line can be in use at a time to use both at same time one must a eSIM the over a regular sim when both eSIM and the regular sim are in use at the same time the iPhone 12 only works on 4G LTE if use just one regular sim or eSIM then you can use the in 5G

-I tried Visible’s bring your own phone according to the website’s IMEI checker from phones listed on their website as being compatible.
+2. I tried Visible’s bring your own phone according to the website’s IMEI checker from phones listed on their website as being compatible.
 These two phones were fully, carrier and factory unlocked and didn’t pass the test nor did they pass when I chatted with two different service reps.

 Additionally as of today’s comment, Visible is selling cell phone models on their site that are not in the compatibility list.